AlexHeier/TrappaBot/README.md

 Ｃｏｍｍａｎｄｓ:

-**/event <ping> <event description> <event start time> optional: <person limit>**: This command will create a message that people can react to.
+**/event 'ping' 'event description' 'event start time' optional: 'person limit'**: This command will create a message that people can react to.
 This will notify the participants when the event start.
 You can also set the max amout of people allowed at the event!

 **/help**: Responds with _this_ message.

 Ａｄｍｉｎ Ｃｏｍｍａｎｄｓ:

-**/creategame <name of the game> <name abbreviation> <server emoji for the game>**: This command will create everything needed to add a new game to the discord.
+**/creategame 'name of the game' 'name abbreviation' 'server emoji for the game'**: This command will create everything needed to add a new game to the discord.
 Channels, roles, permissions and so on!

-**/deletegame <name of the game>**: Will delete the game and everything associating with the game.
+**/deletegame 'name of the game'**: Will delete the game and everything associating with the game.
 Channels, roles, permissions and so on!

 **/purge**: Deletes all chiled channels!